capitolmuckrakr/Gucci/README.md

 Optionally, you can specify the :download_dir on initialization to set where filings are stored.
 Otherwise, they'll go into a temp folder on your filesystem.

-To get summary data for the filing (total lobbying spending, organization or person submitting the filing, other stats about the filing):
+To get summary attributes for the filing (total lobbying spending, organization or person submitting the filing, other stats about the filing):

     filing.summary
     => {:imported=>"N", :pages=>"17", :submitURL=>nil, :organizationName=>"LOCKHEED MARTIN CORPORATION", ... }